Did you know your website could be used to attack other websites?

 That should give you back much of the XML-RPC system flavor, without the bad pingback taste.

-Alternatively, if Jetpack is not your friend (today), instead of denying all access to xmlrpc.php, you can just as easily whitelist the IP addresses you wish to allow access to your xmlrpc.php file.
-This way you’ll retain your mobile publishing options while blocking those bots like winter in Chicago:
+Alternatively, if Jetpack is your friend (today), instead of denying all access to xmlrpc.php, you can just as easily whitelist the JetPack IP addresses, while denying the rest.
+This way you’ll retain your Jetpack mojo, while serving up a dead page to begger bots:

 *If, for example, you are publishing updates from your iPhone using your local WiFi connection you would enter in your local Internet connection IP address to allow access.
 Hint: Google “What is my IP”